shish/mic2midi/README.md

 - File (1-channel .mid)
 - Dummy (Just print the keys)

-The RtMIDI driver is currently hard-coded to use output port 1 because that's where my loopmidi[1] instance listens.
-If you're running on windows and just want to play notes directly, you can change it to use port 0 to write midi commands into the OS's player software.
+Note that on windows, port 0 (rtmidi://0) is the software synth that plays midi directly, which can be useful for tweaking settings.

-[1] loopmidi can be useful for win32 -- mic2mid can use loopmidi as
-an output device, then your other software can use loopmidi as an input device - http://www.tobias-erichsen.de/software/loopmidi.html
+loopmidi can be useful for win32 -- mic2midi can use loopmidi as an output device (rtmidi://1), then your other software can use loopmidi as an input device - http://www.tobias-erichsen.de/software/loopmidi.html